 As a Bitcoin Hodler, with the price of Bitcoin lower and the market bearish, I’m often asked by nocoiner friends if I’m “worried” about my investment.
 This is probably to be expected, but I find it strange that they don’t ever ask me if I’m worried or concerned when the price of silver or gold goes down – or whether I’m worried about stocks I might hold that go down.
 In fact, investment holdings go up and down all the time and the cryptocurrency market is no different in that regard.
 What is different, I suppose, is the percentage of the rise and fall – which is very volatile.
-It is that very volatility that I like about the crypto-market, at least for the time being.
-Why? #1 Because it allows the opportunity to buy low and sell high to keep increasing my holdings. #2 Because I believe the price of Bitcoin will skyrocket once mainstream adoption occurs.
+That very volatility is what I like about the crypto-market, at least for the time being.
+Why? #1 Because it allows the opportunity to buy low and sell high to keep increasing my portfolio without investing more fiat cash. #2 Because I believe the price of Bitcoin will skyrocket once mainstream adoption occurs.

 hodlAn “on purpose, kinda” misspelling of “hold” – first coined in the altcoin sphere in 2013 & later said to imply “Hold On for Dear Life”.
 It reinforces the financial concept that you don’t sell in a Bear Market.
 You ride it until the bitter end, or the price comes back up.
 (Hint: Crypto prices usually comes back up.)

 Bitcoin is extremely volatile.
 It has at least a 20% correction once every three months.
 Bitcoin has had a 30% or more correction 12 times in the last four years.
 Volatility means that an asset is risky to hold—on any given day, its value may go up or down substantially.
 One of the reasons why it is not advised to invest your life savings in Bitcoin – or any amount that you could not lose and avoid affecting your lifestyle.